ampatspell/ember-cli-documents/NOTES.md

 * Current query hash should be created
 * isLoadable is based on that
 * cached query recreated/invalidated on owner props change

+This also includes needed changes for load operations.

+So, if query is pre-built, in next runloop that might already be invalidated.
+That cancelPending thing

 ## find `{ id }`, `{ ids }`